LalchandShivraj/bikesharing/README.md

 ![BIke_Maintenance_Dashboard](https://user-images.githubusercontent.com/78666055/120805641-03e09600-c514-11eb-94a1-28a84b7c644f.png)

 The Bike Maintenance Dashboard was included to show the bike utilisation and the number of trips for each bike to build the repairs and maintenance schedule.
-The low usage time from previous charts can be the maintenance window.
+The low usage time (between 12AM and 5AM) from previous charts can be the maintenance window.
 <br>
 <br>
 <br>